- Find a Trail

 - Get Involved

-The first section of the Huron County trail goes 10.3 miles from the east side of Bellevue to the county seat of Norwalk.
+The first section of the Huron County trail travels from the east side of Bellevue to the county seat of Norwalk.
 This crushed-stone path is well maintained, but the loose stone can make it tough at times for skinny tires and some wheelchairs.
 The views consist of classic Midwestern farm fields stretching to the horizon.
 Much of this route runs alongside an active rail corridor, creating excellent train-watching opportunities.

 The agriculture landscape continues to the town of Monroeville, where a fabulously restored train depot (dating back to 1863) awaits.
 The depot and surrounding area host drinking water, a picnic shelter, restrooms, and—if you’re lucky—some great company from a local volunteer!